Purpose and Mission

 • In January 2013 he founded the Houston Latin American Philharmonic Orchestra, known as the Houston Latin Phil.
 This is a professional orchestra created to promote and elevate to the highest artistic level Latin American music.

-• Currently, Dr. Garrido is the Chairman of the Department of Music at the University of St Thomas in Houston, Texas.
-He is the first Latin American exercising this music leading position at UST.
+• Currently, Dr. Garrido is a Professor of Music at the University of St. Thomas in Houston, Texas.
+He was the Chairman of the Department of Music from 2012 to 2016 becoming the first Latin American exercising this music leading position at UST.

 Board of Directors